Karen Lin, Staff Photographer

 Karen Pritzker of Branford, Alexandre Behring of Greenwich and Andreas Halvorsten of Darien, who are among the state’s seven billionaires, did not respond to a request for comment on proposed tax increases.

-While a common critique of a wealth tax is that it may lead billionaires to leave and move to other states, Elicker told the News he was not highly concerned about the possibility of billionaires simply moving out of the state.
+While a common critique of a wealth tax is that it may lead billionaires to leave and move to other states, Elicker told the News he was not highly concerned about the possibility of billionaires simply figuring out the required car shipping cost for their vehicles and then moving out of the state.
 The mayor said this was in large part because, even within Connecticut, there is a high variation in how much people pay in taxes from city to city.
 In New Canaan, a family owning a house with the same value as one in New Haven would pay roughly half the amount in taxes on their house as their New Haven counterpart.
 Elicker also pointed out that during the COVID-19 pandemic, Connecticut has seen an incredible “influx of interest” in its real estate market.

 “Let’s not create a myth that if we tax people, then there will be no one else left to tax because they will leave the state,” Elicker said.
 “That may happen with some people, but it will not happen en masse.”